lorenzoalali/Gemini-and-AI-Studio-Mass-Chat-Deleter/README.md

 ## ⚠️ Disclaimer
 **Usage At Your Own Risk:**
 These scripts are third-party tools and are not affiliated with Google.
 Using a chat history cleaner is permanent; deleted data cannot be recovered.
-The author allows you to mass delete content but assumes no responsibility for data loss or account issues.
+These scripts allow you to mass-delete content, but the author assumes no responsibility for data loss or account issues.